wp-plugins/im-login-dongle/readme.txt

 === Plugin Name ===
 Contributors: ZeroCool51
 Donate link: http://wpplugz.is-leet.com/
-Tags: login dongle, login security, two step verification, two step login, im login, two step im login, instant messenger login, google talk login, extra security, pin login, code login, dongle, security
+Tags: login dongle, login security, two step verification, two step login, im login, two step im login, instant messenger login, google talk login, extra security, pin login, two step authentication, two factor authentication
 Requires at least: 3.0
 Tested up to: 3.4.1
 Stable tag: 0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple wordpress plugin that adds two way authentication via selected instant messenger.
+A simple wordpress plugin that adds two step verification via selected instant messenger.

 == Description ==

-This is a simple wordpress plugin that adds two step authentication to the login.
+This is a simple wordpress plugin that adds two step verification to the login.
 The beauty of it is, that no mobile phones are required, and pretty much anyone has an IM accout nowadays.

 How does it work?